cooperhewitt/plumbing-palette-server/README.md

 # plumbing-palette-server

-A simple Flask-based HTTP pony server for extracting colours from images.
+A simple Flask-based HTTP pony server for extracting colors from images.

 ## Install